Exchange Rate in Russia

 The currency’s strengthening was supported by a robust current account surplus.
 Depressed imports and solid oil exports caused the current account surplus to come in at nearly USD 40 billion in the fourth quarter of 2018, the best result since Q2 2012.
 In addition, cautious monetary policy is also helping to shore up the ruble.

 The FocusEconomics panel sees the ruble losing some ground by the end of the year, as geopolitical concerns weigh on sentiment.
 The Consensus Forecast predicts the ruble will end the year at 67.29 per USD and end 2020 at 68.46 per USD.

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-GDP growth accelerated to 0.9% year-on-year in the second quarter of 2019, according to a preliminary estimate released on 12 August.
+Annual GDP growth rose to a year-to-date high of 1.7% in the third quarter of 2019, according to a second estimate released by Rosstat on 12 December.

 In November, consumer prices rose 0.3% over the previous month, up slightly from October’s 0.1% month-on-month uptick and marking the first increase in six months.